 Grid-tied systems are connected to the grid through an interconnection process and you are compensated for your energy production through a net metering contract.
 Utah has excellent net metering and interconnection policies that make it easier and cheaper for solar customers to connect to the grid.
-Your UCS solar contractor will work with you to submit the applications for interconnection and net metering with the utility.
+The solar contractor for SCS will work with you to submit the applications for interconnection and net metering with the utility.
+Thanks to recent changes to the rules and policies, this process is relatively simple and streamlined.

 Net metering is the process by which residential energy producers are credited for the excess energy that they feed back into the electrical grid.
 Net metering is a billing arrangement between the customer and the utility; in Utah, residential energy customers served by Rocky Mountain Power are credited ‘kilowatt-hour for kilowatt-hour” for any excess generation beyond what they consume.
-These kilowatt-hour credits roll over month to month, until the end of the annualized billing period (which is March 31).
+These kilowatt-hour credits roll over month to month, until the end of the annualized billing period (which is April to March).
 This means that if a solar PV system generates 100 extra kWh in July, the customer’s bill in August is credited 100 kWh.
-After the annualized billing period, any unused credits are granted to the utility.
+After the annualized billing period, any unused credits are granted to the utility, and customer starts accruing credits in the next billing period to use over the course of the 12 months.